 Why your mother was right about evergreen shrubs..

-Apart from geometric box, yew and bay, I haven’t seen many evergreen shrubs featured in garden magazines or on show gardens for ages.
-Yet for our parents’ generation, they were at the heart of garden structure.
-But we have largely thrown them out in favour of grasses and perennials.
+For our parents’ generation, shrubs were at the heart of garden structure.
+But, for the past ten years, we have largely thrown them out in favour of grasses and perennials.
 ‘A shrub garden’ is now perceived as an ‘out-dated’ garden….

 So a visit to Architectural Plants in Sussex offered a refreshing new view of how these hard-working plants can look fresh and contemporary.